Artificial Intelligence & Pond Management

 As lake and pond management experts, we’re intrigued by the capabilities of Artificial Intelligence (AI) to make our work more efficient, accurate, and impactful.
 New and exciting capabilities are on the horizon to aid in monitoring, laboratory analysis, and much more.
 AI has also become an empowering learning tool for community managers, golf course superintendents, private property owners, and other stakeholders to gain immediate answers to any question they may have about caring for their lake or pond.

-We applaud anyone who takes a deeper interest in their waterbodies, but it’s essential to remember that lake and pond management is filled with countless nuisances, considerations, and exceptions.
+We applaud anyone who takes a deeper interest in their waterbodies, but it’s essential to remember that lake and pond management is filled with countless nuances, considerations, and exceptions.
 We decided to ask ChatGPT, an AI platform, one of the most common questions we receive from our clients and unpack what we got back.
 How accurate is AI?

 The following is the full answer we received in blue, with commentary from our experts interspersed: